Raspberry Pi Project PageLast on January 06 2022

 Want to know more?
 Then read on....

 The next thing to decide is the programming language that we will be using to interface to the hardware.
 For now, for ease of use, I'll be working with Python.
-I would like to run Windows IOT on the Pi, and code in Dev Studio, but having looked at the interface, it seems way too complicated for a start, and Python is very versatile, but may not execute fast enough to allow me to capture the data at the speed that I want, so we'll start with Python, and see how it goes.
+I would like to run Windows IOT on the Pi, and code in Dev Studio, but having looked at the interface, it seems way too complicated for a start, and Python is very versatile, and may execute fast enough to allow me to capture the data at the speed that I want, so we'll start with Python, and see how it goes.

-Anyone old enough (like me) to remember playing with Modems to connect to the internet, are probably familiar with AT codes.
+Anyone old enough (like me) to remember playing with Modems to connect to the internet, are probably familiar with AT, or Attention codes.
 These were the commands that were used to initialise the Modem, select the Baud rate, and the phone number to dial.
 Well, interestingly, things havent moved on much, and the chipset on the HAT is programmed using AT codes.
-This is good news for noobies, as it makes setting up the HAT far simpler, as the AT codes are well documented, and it means you dont need to bother with internal programming of the chips.
+This is good news for noobies, as it makes setting up the HAT far simpler, as the AT codes are well documented, and it means you dont need to bother with internal programming of the semiconductors.
 The AT commands effectively provide a nice easy user interface to the chips. eg The AT codes are interpreted by the chips and they do all the complex stuff for you.

 Once this is done, the microSD card is plugged in to the Pi3, and the keyboard, mouse, HDMI (Video) and 2.5A USB power supply are attached, power is turned on, and the Raspbian interface appears on the connected HDMI screen.
 You'll get a tiny orange light on the Pi to signal that the power is present.

 For the hardware, I was looking for a GPS HAT module for some time.
 Then I found the Waveshare GSM/GPRS/GNSS/Bluetooth HAT Expansion Board with Low-Power Consumption Based on SIM868, which not only had GPS, but also supports the latest GLONASS satellite network, that provides more accuracy than GPS alone.
 Then I read that the HAT also has a SIM card slot, that allows it to send and receive phone calls and text messages.
 Plus it has Bluetooth (which the Pi3 already has).
-And it came with the 2 metre long GPS antenna cable, and a few other bits and pieces, so I ordered one from Amazon and a few weeks later it turned up.
+And it came with the 2 metre long GPS antenna cable, and a few other bits and pieces, so I ordered one from Amazon and a few weeks later this turned up.

 The Waveshare HAT device is so versatile that it can be even be programmed from a Windows Desktop PC, via the USB cable, so it doesnt even need to be used with a Pi.
 In my case, however, that was the intention, so with the Pi powered off, I carefully lined up the header GPIO (General Purpose Input Output) DIL pins, and pushed the HAT board down on to the Pi.
 The Waveshare HAT gets its power from the GPIO header pins, and passes the serial data directly to the Pi's UART, so there were no other connections to be made to the Pi.
 Plugging the HAT's GPS header cable in for the external GPS antenna was a bit fiddly, but once done, I plugged in the rest of the antenna to the header cable, and powered the Pi on to see what would happen.